openscope/openscope/documentation/airport-guides/eddm.md

 #### Arrivals

 EDDM offers a variety of standard terminal arrival routes that lead to one of the four arrival gates: ROKIL, NAPSA, BETOS, LANDU.
 These waypoints are clearance limits.
-If no further clearance is issued by the controller aircraft have to enter the published holding.
+If no further clearance is issued by the controller aircraft have to enter the published hold.
 After the arrival gate transitions (e.g. ROKIL26), specific terminal waypoints (DMxxx) or radar vectors are used to guide the aircraft to the ILS.

 | Arrival gate | Preferential runway | Transition |         |
 |:------------:|:-------------------:|:----------:|:-------:|